jbaraga/BasicGames/README.md

 ## Project Evolution

 Originally each program was created as a separate CLI program.
-As more games were completed, a unified Basic Games macOS app was added to select and launch each game from a list.
+As more games were completed, the BasicGames macOS app was added to provide GUI to select and launch each game.

 Each game is launched in a separate terminal emulator window, tweaked to give the feel of a 1970's era computer.
 Originally the macOS Terminal app was utilized.
 In the current version the [SwiftTerm](https://github.com/migueldeicaza/SwiftTerm.git) terminal emulator is embedded in the app, which allows for more customization and a self-contained game launcher app.